akeley98/myricube/README.md

 core profile or `vk` for Vulkan 1.1.
 The Vulkan version seems to run faster but it's not 100% production quality, e.g. it falls flat on its face if an image format is missing, or if it runs out of GPU memory.
-Try the OpenGL version if the Vulkan version doesn't work.
+Try the OpenGL version if the Vulkan version doesn't work or if you have low graphics memory.

 `myricube_app` selects which C++ app to run.
-By default, it runs the random walk app if no command line argument to Myricube is provided, or the `ViewWorld` app if one command line argument is provided.
+If not specified, Myricube runs the `RandomWalk` app if no command line argument to Myricube is provided, or the `ViewWorld` app if one command line argument is provided.
 Interesting choices include `MarloPlanet`, Marlon's cave planet, which is generated in a background thread so you can see it built in real time it's SO COOL!
 Also `Congestion` is neat, it's a cellular automata game run on the surface of a 3D cube based on the Biham–Middleton–Levine traffic model.

 `myricube_validation` determines whether Vulkan Validation Layers or OpenGL `glGetError` is enabled. `0` disables (default), nonzero enables.

 `myricube_endian_fix` is a real hack.
-The file format for worlds changed endian-ness through development, setting this environment variable to a nonzero value enables auto-fixing the old format to new.
+The file format for worlds changed endian-ness through development.
+Setting this environment variable to a nonzero value enables auto-fixing the old format to new.

 `myricube_world` determines the file to load for the `ViewWorld` app.